RasmussenLab/VAEs_for_biomedical_data_integration/README.md

 # VAEs for biomedical data integration

 This is the repository for the paper "On the use of VAEs for biomedical data integration".
-This is mostly intended to be a data repository, and we refer the reader to MOVE for the code.
+This is mostly intended to be a data repository, and we refer the reader to the MOVE repository (https://github.com/RasmussenLab/MOVE) for the code.
 - **configs:** Configuration files used to build the models using MOVE.
 - **models:** Final trained MOVE model weights used for the paper.
 - **results:** Results obtained from the analysis of synthetic datasets and the AMSC dataset.